fawazshohiebar/petroaddhub/content/collections/pages/en/accommodation.md

             content:
               -
                 type: text
-                text: "Embark on family wildlife drives.
-Explore ancient ruins and rock formations by horseback.
-Find new passions with falconry, land sailing and archery just some of the many activities on offer.\_"
+                text: "With only 30 villas featuring private pools spread through lush savannah, Al Sahel is one of the best Abu Dhabi luxury hotels that invites you to lose yourself to nature’s beauty.
+Wake up to the sight of wild gazelle.
+Embark on desert drives in a wildlife sanctuary.
+Explore the flavours of Africa, inspired by our unique surrounds.\_"
           -
             type: paragraph
             content:
               -
                 type: text
-                text: "Sir Bani Yas Island is a protected wildlife sanctuary just off the coast of Abu Dhabi, founded by His Highness Sheikh Zayed bin Sultan Al Nahyan.
-Home to free-roaming animals, including the near extinct Arabian Oryx, the island offers a distinct escape from the world.
-Located on the north shore between a lagoon and the open ocean.\_"
+                text: "Sir Bani Yas Island is a protected reserve just off the coast of Abu Dhabi, founded by His Highness Sheikh Zayed bin Sultan Al Nahyan.
+Home to free-roaming wildlife, including the near extinct Arabian Oryx, the island offers a distinct escape from the world.
+Located in natural grasslands in the interior of the island, guests of Al Sahel also enjoy access to the facilities of sister resorts Desert Islands and Al Yamm.\_"
         images_sliders:
           -
-            id: mism6uio
+            id: mj1a9679
-            image: cruise-ship-experience/idk.jpg
+            image: challenge-sir-bin-yas/944x510-landscape-aerial-r7atxcj14jzm0dlij63uora99d6lno49r8tbcrc8mw.jpg
             type: image
             enabled: true
           -
-            id: mism7zm4
+            id: mj1a9jxj
-            image: cruise-ship-experience/idk2.png
+            image: challenge-sir-bin-yas/252083813-r7atxsiacqlhhqyaxv0id593cwzuaivphfwkigojp4.jpg
             type: image
             enabled: true
           -
-            id: mism85st
+            id: mj1a9rir
-            image: cruise-ship-experience/idk3.png
+            image: challenge-sir-bin-yas/anantara_al_sahel_exterior_1920x1080-r7atyml4ffqnt9qm280kkxnud8vl4u749ks3vbfy60.webp
             type: image
             enabled: true
         background: bgcolor